bchamby/k8s-the-easy-way-2/README.md

 * Distribute SSL certificates and keys to worker nodes
 * Distribute kube-proxy and kubeconfig files to worker nodes
 * Install worker components (cri-o, kubelet, and kube-proxy services)

-### Dynamic Inventory

-The Ansible playbook uses a <a href="https://github.com/ansible/ansible/tree/devel/contrib/inventory">GCE dynamic inventory script</a> which obviates the need to manage a static inventory.
-If you look at the `terraform/main.tf` module, at the `google_compute_instance` resources, you will see a `tag` key with assigned tags.
-The Ansible dynamic inventory leverages these tags to target controller and worker nodes.

-You must configure the `ansible/inventory/gce.ini` file for your project, as follows:

-* gce.ini

-  + __Line 44__: GCE service account e-mail address
-  + __Line 45__: GCE service account private key file (in PEM format)
-    - Line 24 shows how to create a PEM file using the PKCS12 file you can download from Google's IAM console.
-Basically, you just need to run `openssl pkcs12 -in <path to .p12 file> -passin pass:notasecret -nodes -nocerts | openssl rsa -out <path to output .pem file>`.
-  + __Line 46__: GCE Project ID
-  + __Line 47__: GCE Zone

 ## Validation